chrizzFTD/naming/docs/source/Overview.rst

 .. topic:: Name Objects

     This package offers classes representing names as strings that follow a certain pattern convention.
 New Name objects can subclass from the provided classes in a simple manner.
-Each Name object has a **config** attribute that contains the fields and patterns of the convention to follow.
+Each Name object has a **config** attribute that contains the fields and regex patterns of the convention to follow.
 Names can also drop fields from their parent classes with the **drops** attribute, or they can merge / split fields with the **compounds** attribute.

 Class Flow